codiini/rnmobility.com/source/montanace.md

 Montana refers to endorsements as license by credentialing.
 The general requirements for license by credentialing include:

 - A complete application fee of **$200.00**.
-You can find the application form [here](http://b.bsd.dli.mt.gov/license/bsd_boards/nur_board/pdf/nur_end_app.pdf).
+You can find the application form [here](https://boards.bsd.dli.mt.gov/_docs/nur/rn-license-app-checklist.pdf).
 - Proof of passing the NCLEX or a Board-recognized license exam.
 - Proof of all states or locations where you have been licensed in for the last two years.
 You may verify your license through [www.nursys.com](https://www.nursys.com/).
 - Foreign transcripts must be evaluated.
 - Nurses attending training abroad may need to provide proof of English language proficiency by exam.
 - A fingerprint/background check.
 You must obtain a fingerprint card from a law enforcement agency, which costs **$27.25** to process.

 If your state does not participate in the Nursys verification system, you must request verification directly from the board that issued your license.
-For this, you need to fill out the [Montana Department of Labor & Industry Verification Request](http://b.bsd.dli.mt.gov/license/pdf/verification.pdf) form, which incurs a fee of **$20**.
+For this, you need to fill out the [Montana Department of Labor & Industry Verification Request](https://boards.bsd.dli.mt.gov/_global-pages/additional-license-information/) form, which incurs a fee of **$20**.

-For further details, click [here](http://bsd.dli.mt.gov/license/bsd_boards/nur_board/board_page.asp).
+For further details, see [Montana Board of Nursing](https://boards.bsd.dli.mt.gov/nursing/).

 #### Continuing Competency

 Montana does not have mandatory continuing education requirements for renewal.
 However, RNs are still expected to maintain their competence through continuing education voluntarily.
 Renewal occurs during even-numbered years on December 31, and the cost is **$100**.
-For more information, the renewal application can be found [here](http://b.bsd.dli.mt.gov/license/bsd_boards/nur_board/pdf/RN_LPN_renew.pdf).
+For more information, the renewal application can be found [here](https://boards.bsd.dli.mt.gov/_docs/nur/rn-lpn-renew.pdf).

 #### This state requires nurses to hold current [ACLS certification.](https://www.acls.net/montana-acls-pals-bls)